Compare Business Electricity Rates

 We will handle the switching process once you have chosen your tariff and supplier.
 We will have you switched over within 5 working days.

-We’re all searching for cheaper business electricity prices since seeing prices skyrocket just a few short years ago.
-The price cap does not apply to businesses so it is important to shop around for a great deal.
+We’re all searching for cheaper business electricity rates since seeing prices skyrocket just a few short years ago.
+The Ofgem energy price cap does not apply to businesses so it is important to shop around for a great deal.

 We've seen business electricity prices stay at a similar price for a few months now.
 Electricity rates are impacted by demand, wholesale prices and other factors.
 This means business electricity rates can go up or down on any given day.
 Many companies are choosing to grab a fixed rate deal for security and the ability to predictably budget.